mzuther/StempelWerk/README.md

 stencils are loaded into Jinja and can be referenced from templates at runtime._

+### `create_directories`

+**Default value: False**

+StempelWerk automatically creates `template_dir` and `output_dir`.
+When this option is set to yes, all missing directories will be created to ensure that rendered files can be written.

+_Depending on your use case, automatically creating directories for output files may be just awkward or a full-blown security issue.
+This option is therefore disabled by default, and it is encouraged to leave it that way._

 ### `included_file_extensions`

 List containing file extensions (e.g. `*.sql.jinja`).
 Only files with